NDamianRodz/UT-CyberSecurity-BootCamp-ELK-Project/README.md

 This ELK server is configured to monitor the following machines:

--Web-1 10.0.0.5
+- Web-1 10.0.0.5
--Web-2 10.0.0.6
+- Web-2 10.0.0.6

 We have installed the following Beats on these machines:

--Filebeat
--Metricbeat
+- Filebeat
+- Metricbeat

 These Beats allow us to collect the following information from each machine:

--Filebeat watches for log files/locations and collect log events.
-(Filebeat: Lightweight Log Analysis & Elasticsearch) -Metricbeat records metrics and statistical data from the operating system and from services running on the server (Metricbeat: Lightweight Shipper for Metrics)
+- Filebeat watches for log files/locations and collect log events.
+(Filebeat: Lightweight Log Analysis & Elasticsearch)
+- Metricbeat records metrics and statistical data from the operating system and from services running on the server (Metricbeat: Lightweight Shipper for Metrics)

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: